-For up to date information on how the Signal Box restoration is taking shape please visit the Departments Diary page.
+For up to date information on what the Signalling Team have been achieving, please visit the Departments Diary page.

 Why do we need signals?

 Since 1889 (the year after North Weald signalbox was built), it has been a legal requirement to lock and prove that points are correctly set on passenger lines.
 A signalling installation ensures the correct setting and "locking" of points and to control train movements in order to ensure passenger safety.
 A signalling system is part of the essential infrastructure so we can run more than one train, both steam and heritage diesel on the line.

 Following discussions with the other Heads of Departments back in 2008, we drew up a signalling plan which will meet the requirements of the railway over the coming years.
 This plan was presented to HMRI (Part of the Office of Rail Regulation), and was been approved with no objections.
 Many elements of this plan have now been installed and the team are well on their way to progressing the system to its final phases.

 North Weald is our passing place, and following 5 years of work has been signalled to allow trains to arrive in either direction into both main platforms.
 The signalling here includes access into both the Up Yard and Engine Shed sidings and to allow passenger trains to use the bay platform.

 Ongar is the eastern terminus of the line and the signalling system here will be installed in phases.
 The first phase has enabled the locomotive to change ends (run-round) when the single line token is placed into the special instrument connected to the system.
 The latter phases will increase the number of shunting moves, both control the expanded layout, allow trains to arrive and depart from both the main and bay platforms, as well as enabling shunting to happen between trains.